IamFatal/Paging-and-Replacement/README.md

 # Page Tables and Replacement Algorithms
 An assignment for CSC369.
 Note to UofT students, please **do not plagarize**.
 MarkUs ***will*** catch you.
 ---
+### Description
-This program simulate the operations of page tables and page replacement.
+This program simulates the operations of page tables and page replacement.
 We implemented virtual-to-physical address translation and demand paging using a two-level page table and four different page replacement algorithms: FIFO, Clock, exact LRU, and OPT.

 The main driver for the memory simulator, sim.c, reads memory reference traces in the format produced by the fastslim.py tool from valgrind memory traces.
 For each line in the trace, the program asks for the simulated physical address that corresponds to the given virtual address by calling find_physpage, and then reads from that location.
 If the access type is a write ("M" for modify or "S" for store), it will also write to the location.